 Leadership succession planning is a long game.
 That means the sooner you get started, the better.

 Step 1.
 Identify the essential qualities of your current leadership personnel.

 Determine what makes your current leaders successful.
-It’s likely that their strength profile is a combination of field experience and definable skill.
-Try to distill those qualities down to the most pertinent and trainable traits.
+It’s likely that their strength profile is a combination of field experience and definable skills.
+Try to distill those qualities into the most pertinent and trainable traits.

 Step 2.
 Evaluate your workforce for potential leaders.

 Using the criteria developed in Step 1, scour your workforce for employees who have qualities preliminary to those possessed by your current successful leaders.
 This step requires some projection and speculation—consider bringing in your current leadership to see if they recognize any potential within the company.

 Develop a solid course of action that will cultivate the qualities your future leaders will need.
 Your strategy may take the form of a pointed leadership development program, or a more situational series of skill-building exercises.